(d) Fees and Fee Waivers

-Notices and other documents on parties may be served in any of the following ways [Act s.191, R5]:
+Notices and other documents on parties may be served in any of the following ways [Act s.191, R3.1]:

 .
 Notice of Entry [24-hour Notice]

-Tenants, subtenants or occupants: "handing it to an apparently adult person in the rental unit".
+. "hand to the person or to an apparently adult person in the rental unit or member unit";

-Mailing it to the person's "last known address where the person resides or carries on business".
-Mailed notices and documents are "deemed" received on the fifth day after mailing [Act s.191(3)].
-"Mail" includes Expresspost: R5.4.
+"(R)egular or registered mail using the address for service provided by the party".
+Mailed notices and documents are "deemed" received on the fifth day after mailing [Act s.191(3), R3.8].

 .
 Proving Earlier Service

-Despite the normal "date of service" rules, it is still open to a party to prove that effective service was achieved earlier: R5.6 [Act s.192(2)].
+Despite the normal "date of service" rules, it is still open to a party to prove that effective service was achieved earlier [Act s.192(2)].

 .
 Validating Service